Polymer/old-docs-site/app/1.0/devguide/data-binding.md

 ## Binding to structured data {#path-binding}

 You can bind sub-properties of the host by specifying a _path_ inside the binding annotation.

-Example:
+Example: { .caption }

 ```
 <template>